 5403.
 Biometry (4).
 Introduction to biological statistics.
 Observations, probability, "t" test, analysis of variance, mean separation procedures, linear regression and correlation, and chi-square.
 Introduction to computerization of statistical analyses.
 F.

 5404.
 Physiology of Reproduction (4).
 Anatomy of reproductive systems, physiological regulations of reproductive processes, estrous cycle, gonadal functions, semen evaluation, fertilization, embryology, pregnancy, parturition, lactation, reproductive efficiency, and research techniques.
 SSII, odd years.

 5405.
 Advanced Processed and Cured Meat Science (4).
 Advanced application of scientific principles and practices to manufactured meat products.
 Interrelationships among muscle ingredients, processing technologies, storage conditions, and stability of cured muscle foods.
-S. Back to Top
+S, even years.

 6000.
 Master's Thesis (V1-12).